GreptimeTeam/docs/docs/reference/sql/distinct.md

 `SELECT DISTINCT` is used to select unique values from a set of data.
 This keyword returns distinct values from the output of the query.

-The basic syntax for a `SELECT DISTINCT` statement is as follows:
+The basic syntax for a `SELECT DISTINCT` statement is as followings:

 ```sql
 SELECT DISTINCT idc